evo-company/hiku/docs/index.rst

 your code in order to use this feature later, code is initially written in a way to make possible to run it concurrently.

-★ Query your graph using `simple` queries or using GraphQL_ (in the future).
-This is how client can express its needs and avoid data underfetching or data overfetching.
+★ Query your graph using `simple` queries or using GraphQL_ (partially supported).
+This is how client can express its needs and avoid data under-fetching or data over-fetching.
 Client will load only what it currently needs using one query, instead of multiple queries to different *resources* (as in RESTful APIs, for example). `Simple` queries are basically a data structures in edn_ format.
-For
-example:
+For example:

 .. code-block:: clojure